wellmindhealth/FKmermaid/README.md

 ### **How We Organize Components**

-The system uses **4 domains** for diagram generation to preserve cross-domain relationships:
+The system uses **3 primary domains** for diagram generation to preserve cross-domain relationships:

 #### **`provider`** - Business relationships and organizational structure
 - **Core**: partner, referer, intake, center, memberGroup